Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-z-axis.md

 ![](/_images/_lmmk3/_assembly/lmk3_z-partsneeded.jpg){.aligncenter .size-medium}

-1. Grab the Z-axis assembly. **Rotate** the Z-axis lead screw at the coupler, so the small gantry **bottoms out**.
-You should now have access to the four (4) router mount holes at the back.
+1. Grab the Z-axis assembly. **Rotate** the Z-axis coupler, so the gantry **bottoms out**.
+Look at the back - you should now have access to the four (4) router mount holes.

-1. Assemble the router mount from the back of the assembly using four (4) M5-25mm screws.
+1. Assemble the router mount using four (4) M5-25mm screws.

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_xy_axes-zassembly.jpg){.aligncenter .size-medium}